tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_2.md

 Terry nodded.
 He didn't ask which hallway, or by how much, or what "off" meant.
 He just nodded the way a mechanic nods when you describe the noise your engine makes – already knowing the diagnosis, already mentally pulling apart the machine.

-"Owen," he said, "has anyone new started working there?"
+"Owen," he said, "what do you think about the new hire?
+That girl with the dark hair?"

 "Why?"

 "Just a feeling.
 The place feels different today.
 A little more... attentive.
 New people do that sometimes.
 New eyes.
 New attention."
 He put his hands deeper into his pockets.
-"If someone new is around, tell them to be careful."
+"Tell her to be careful."

 "She is careful.
 No need to tell her.
 She has a kind of worldliness that I envy.”